Kulak/vetkakb/Track.md

 * Plain as text for indexing or NULL if N/A
 * Html as text for display or NULL if N/A
 * Tags as text for indexing by tag keyword

+### Product Subsystem Design

+To be able to reuse existing Entry UI controls, we choose to use Entry with it current capabilities mapped to Product parameters.
+The mapping from Product to Entry is natural.

+Entry is the center of the star design.
+Product and Digital downloads are edges of the star.

+Shall Product and Digital Download be its own microservices?
+If edges are microservices, then additional server join or REST client call are necessary.

+In a star design it is impossible to know what extensions are in use in which entry.
+Thus a separate call to load each extension is desirable.
+This separate call can be made on the server side or on the client side.
+That justifies Service oriented approach to edges of the star.

+To simplify deployment service is going to be built-into the main application process.
+At the same time UI depends on product...

+#### Entry Properties mapped to Product Description:

+* `entryID` is product ID
+* `raw` is contains primary product description.
+* `rawType` indicates raw format (markdown, plain, HTML, etc.)
+* `rawConentType` is a pass-through parameter for files.
+  Content-Type is recorded as is in `rawConentType` and then
+	served back when binary file is served.
+* `rawFileName` is not in use
+* `titleIcon` is path to title image
+* `html` rendered HTML text for `raw` content.
+* `intro` is a one paragraph of plain text introduction
+* `ownerFK` is the owner of the product description entry
+* `requiredClearance` reflects who can access (read or write) to the entry (?)
+* `slug` is used as usual

+#### EntrySearch Properties mapped to Product Description:

+* `title` is a product title or name
+* `plain` is an aggregated search field
+* `tas` is used as usual

+#### Product Properties

+Product is a standalone data table that contains product specific parameters unrelated to digital downloads and not covered in Entry or EntrySearch tables.

+Product can be associated with any entry.

+* `imagePaths` is an array of strings, each string is URL paths to product image
+* `price`
+* `SKU`
+* `VendorID`
+* `paypalID`
+* `etc`

+#### Digital Download Properties

+Each product may have more than one digital download associated with it.
+Digital downloads are controlled by per user security access policy.

+* `ID` unique ID of the download file.
+* `entryID` points to a product this download belongs to.
+* `fileContent` is a download file content.
+* `fileName` is a name of the download file.
+* `revision` is a sequencial revision number which goes up with each updated
+* `updated` is a date of when download file was updated
+* `created`

+Digital Download is not specific to the Product.
+It can be associated with any Entry.

 ## Datastore Design